TaTooKa/froth/docs/source/pages/bonusesmaluses.rst

 .. note::

    Apart from (or instead of) giving a ±modifier to related actions, Bonuses and Maluses can sometimes give or take *narrative permission* to do something that would be impossible/possible otherwise.

+   i.e.: you cannot chop down a tree if you don't have an axe.
+Any attempt would automatically fail (no roll required).
+If you do have it, you have *narrative permission* to attempt chopping down the tree, and if the Item is a **Mundane Axe (+1)**, you would also get a +1 modifier to your roll.